 For cover glass volumes of less than 5,000 units per month, a numerical control (NC) machine is used to grind and seam the edge.
 Then, holes and slots are cut into the glass, followed by chemical tempering.

 After the cover glass is strengthened, the non-touch side (back) of the glass is printed with one or more colors.
 It is then attached to the sensor and finally installed onto the device.

 The next big change occurred with the introduction of AAS glass by Corning™, branded as Gorilla Glass™ (soon followed by Dragon Trail™, Xensation™, and others).
 When chemically strengthened, AAS glass has about the same break resistance as standard cover glass, but when the AAS glass was scratched (think keys again), it did not lose its “strength” in the same way conventional glass did.
 Thus Samsung and Apple advertised the use of this glass in their phones and it became commonly used.

 Proceeding Gorilla Glass™, changes to cover glass next came in the form of coatings on the glass.
-The advent and popularity of the “selfie” created the need for better optical performance on a phone’s front facing camera.
-Thin chromatic coatings were put behind the peep hole, and anti-fingerprint coatings are now added to the surface of the cover glass to keep image from the display clear and sharp.
-Historically touch panels had anti-glare coatings, and there is renewed interest in this feature as well. anti-reflective coatings, combined with an anti-wear coating, which helps sunlight readability.
+The advent and popularity of the “selfie” created the need for better optical performance on a phone’s front-facing camera.
+Thin chromatic coatings were put behind the peephole, and anti-fingerprint coatings are now added to the surface of the cover glass to keep the image from the display clear and sharp.
+Historically touch panels had anti-glare coatings, and there is renewed interest in this feature as well.
+Anti-reflective coatings, combined with an anti-wear coating, helps sunlight readability.